NotePlan/plugins/aaronpoweruser.ReadwiseUnofficial/README.md

 ### //Readwise rebuild

-** Only needs to be used if highlights are deleted) ** Downloads all highlights (if they already exisit they will be duplicated)
+** Only needs to be used if highlights are deleted) ** Downloads all highlights (if they already exist they will be duplicated)

 ### //Readwise Daily review

-Downloads daily reviews (does not mark as read).
+Downloads daily reviews (does not mark as read) with links to note and author.
 Can be added to a note with templates using

 ```